 Please read the step-by-step guide on how to configure WooCommerce for your WordPress website and then start accepting credit card payments.
 Briefly, you will have to complete 6 steps until you are ready to use all WooCommerce possibilities on your website.
 The steps include:

 First, let’s define what is an SSL (Secure Sockets Layer) Certificate?
 Such certificates are considered to be small data files that connect a cryptographic key to a company’s details.
-Such certificate is installed on a web server to activate https protocol and a “Secure” padlock to allow for secure connections between a web server and a browser.
+Such a certificate is installed on a webserver to activate https protocol and a “Secure” padlock to allow for secure connections between a web server and a browser.

 • organization name;